Azure/aks-periscope/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior: (for example)
 1. Go to '...'
-2. Click on '....'
+2. Click on or Deploy on '....'
 3. Enter details and run '....'
 4. See error